LuciusChen/discourse-graphs/README.md

 ## Features

 - **SQLite-backed storage** — Fast queries even with thousands of nodes
-- **Context panel** — See all relations for the current node at a glance
+- **Context panel with transclusion** — See related nodes with their full content inline
 - **Inline overlays** — `[+3/-1]` shows support/oppose counts on headings
 - **Query builder** — Find nodes by type and relation patterns
 - **Smart relation creation** — Suggests relation types based on node types